sergei-mironov/litrepl/README.md

 `\begin{result}\end{result}` environments correspondingly.

 `litrepl eval-sections` is the main command evaluating the formatted document.
 To run the evaluation, send the file to the input of the shell command.
-The equivalent Vim command is `:LEval`.

 For example: